bfriel/bfriel.github.io/content/blog/how-to-create-a-token-on-solana/index.md

 The first thing we can do is to send some tokens to a friend.
 If you've used a web wallet like Phantom before, you're probably already familiar with doing this via a UI.
 But how does this work behind the scenes?

 Once again, we'll be sending instructions to the Token Program.
 Specifically, we'll be using the [transfer](https://spl.solana.com/token#example-transferring-tokens-to-another-user) command.
 But there's a catch!
-Remember back to when we first minted ourselves 1 billion units: we ran into an issue because we did not already have an associated token account to store our token balances.
+Remember back to when we first minted ourselves one billion units: we ran into an issue because we did not already have an associated token account to store our token balances.
 If we try to just transfer a new token to our friend's address, we'll run into the same problem.
 The issue is that our friend has not already set up an associated token account for our mint.

 There are two ways to get around this.
 The first way is to ask our friend to create and fund their own account just like we did.
 They could do this by running `spl-token create-account <OUR-MINT-ADDRESS>`.
 This method, however, is impractical.
 Our friend may be offline, or we may want to send them some tokens as a surprise gift.
 To do this, we can choose to create and fund their associated token account for them by adding a `--fund-recipient` flag: